AndrGab/MediRepo/CONTRIBUTING.md

 - Create a new pull request from your forked repository (Click the `New Pull Request` button located at the top of your repo)
 - Wait for your PR review and merge approval!

+## Hacktoberfest

+Every year we open our application to Hacktoberfest.
+So, if you want to participate in Hacktoberfest just make pull requests in October.
+See better information at https://hacktoberfest.com/